allan-pg/walmart-analysis/README.md

-# walmart dashboard
+# Walmart Data Analysis
 ![Capture](https://github.com/allan-pg/walmart-analysis/assets/62595869/92b98e40-acc8-4401-8b78-2646787e9bec)

-# walmart-analysis in sql
+# Walmart analysis in sql
 ## Data Used

 **Data** - walmart Data with over 1001 rows from the year 2019 for the months of January to February.